 361 Advanced Vector Calculus

 Topics include vectors; vector differentiation including gradient, divergence, and curl; vector integration including the Gauss and Stokes theorems.
-Prerequisites: MATH 222 or 267 and 223 or 253.
+Prerequisites: One of MATH 222 or 267 and one of MATH 223 or 253.
 Three credits.

 366 Real Analysis I